camunda/camunda-docs-manual/site/src/documents/api-references/rest/00-overview/embeddability.html.md

     You may also have to add the following Jackson providers: `org.codehaus.jackson.jaxrs.JacksonJsonProvider`, `org.codehaus.jackson.jaxrs.JsonMappingExceptionMapper` and `org.codehaus.jackson.jaxrs.JsonParseExceptionMapper`.
     Depending on the runtime environment, this may not be necessary.
-    On JBoss AS 7 these should be automatically added as an implicit module dependency.
+    On JBoss AS 7 / Wildfly 8 these should be automatically added as an implicit module dependency.

     For proper exception responses of the format as described in the [Introduction](ref:#overview-introduction), it is necessary to include `RestExceptionHandler`. `ProcessEngineExceptionHandler` is used to translate any exception thrown by the